resbazSQL/lc-webscraping/_episodes/03-xpath-browser-scraping.md

 ## Getting attribute data from elements.

-Let us explore the UK parlimentary website for a moment.
+Let us explore the UK parliamentary website for a moment.
 Can we get the profile URIs of the members?

 This isn't something that can be solved by being careful with our selection criteria.
 We'll have to add another column in the scraper.